Our Community Gardens

 Please contact us if you think you might want to lease a community garden plot!
 We're happy to answer any questions and try to make accessing our gardens as easy as possible.
 Our Nelsonville Community Garden is very large and there is nearly 9,000 square feet of garden space open to gardeners.
 If you would like to have a plot in a specific garden where there are no plots currently available, we can add you to a waitlist.
 To check on the availability of plots, contact email@example.com or call CFI at 740.593.5971.

-A community garden plot is included with CFI membership fees, which are just $25 for a singular person and $50 for a family.
+A community garden plot is included with a CFI membership (depending on plot availability), which is just $25 for a singular person.
 We also offer a low-income waiver for those unable to afford membership fees.
 You may also share a garden plot with other people.
 Once you have contacted CFI to find an available plot, the next steps will include signing a gardening agreement, getting oriented to how that garden operates, and planting something!

 Garden Work Parties